Is content marketing important? Duh!

 That means by investing into content marketing, you can start saving money and getting more leads.
 It’s a no-brainer!

 But, what does content marketing cost exactly?
 As I said, it’s free if you do it yourself.
-But, if you’d like to hire an agency or freelance writers, here’s some rates to expect:
+But, if you’d like to hire someone like me who offers Toronto writing services, here’s some rates to expect:

 Yes, it can be expensive.